-It is with much excitement that I officially begin my first school year as the Superintendent of Highlands School District.
+It has been both an exciting and challenging two years as the Superintendent of Highlands School District.
 For those of you who are not familiar with my educational and employment background, here are some highlights of both:

 - Bachelor of Science in Education Degree from Indiana University of Pennsylvania with a teaching certification in Special Education

 - Master of Education Degree from The University of Pittsburgh with an Elementary and Secondary School Principal certification

 - Doctor of Education Degree from The University of Pittsburgh with a Superintendent Letter of Eligibility